leproxy/leproxy/README.md

 ```

 > The listening address MUST be in the form `ip:port` or just `ip` or `:port`,
-  with the above defaults being applied.
+  with the above defaults being applied (or you can use a Unix domain socket
+  path).

 Note that LeProxy runs in protected mode by default, so that it only forwards
 requests from the local host and can not be abused as an open proxy.